iggredible/Learn-Vim/ch12_search_and_substitute.md

 There is one downside.
 What if you need to search for only a lowercase string?
 When you do `/hello`, Vim now does case insensitive search.
 You can use `\C` pattern anywhere in your search term to tell Vim that the subsequent search term will be case sensitive.
 If you do `/\Chello`, it will strictly match "hello", not "HELLO" or "Hello".

-## First And Last Character In A Line
+## First and Last Character in a Line

 You can use `^` to match the first character in a line and `$` to match the last character in a line.